NSW Government State Representative Award frequently asked questions

 The award started on 1 November 1989.
 People who represent the state of NSW, either nationally or internationally, whether individually or as a member of a team, are eligible for the award.

-The award is administered by the NSW Department of Premier and Cabinet through its Protocol and
+The award is administered by the NSW Department of Premier and Cabinet through its Premier’s Protocol Unit.

 No, you do not need to be an Australian citizen or permanent resident to receive the award.